 Ms. Duckett has served on the Board of Directors of Nike, Inc. since 2019 and of Brex since 2022.
 She is a Trustee of the Economic Club of New York and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
-She is also a member of the Dean's Council of Baylor University Hankamer School of Business, and of the Board of Visitors of the University of Houston.
+She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and the Board of Directors of New York-Presbyterian Hospital.
 She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an M.B.A. from Baylor University.
 Ms. Duckett provides extensive experience in executive leadership, business management, banking and financial services operations and marketing, client engagement, and digital transformation.